donders-research-data-management/rdm-wiki/rdm-wiki/en/agreements/BSD.md

-Copyright (c) 2016, Radboud University, Nijmegem, The Netherlands All rights reserved.
+Copyright (c) 2016, Radboud University, Nijmegen, The Netherlands All rights reserved.

 Redistribution and use in source and binary forms, with or without